OwaisMohd/Data-Structures/README.md

 # Data-Structures
-Solutions related to data structures problems
+Solutions related to data structures problems in Java